 People often use medical products to improve their health, but such interventions are not always successful.
 A defective medical product may do more harm than good.
 A medical product liability lawsuit can be brought up if a medical product does not perform as it is supposed to and injures the consumer.

-The injured party may have a cause of action to sue the manufacturer of the product, the manufacturer of a certain part of the product, and sometimes even the product's seller.
+The injured party may have a cause of action to sue the manufacturer of the product, the manufacturer of a specific part of the product, and sometimes even the product’s seller.
 Medical product liability differs from medical negligence because the injury is caused by a product defect and not a doctor’s deviation from the standard of care.

 Defective Medical Device

 It is expected that a medical device performs as it is intended to.
 Deviation from the intended performance may entitle the consumer to a medical product liability lawsuit.

 Medical products that are more susceptible to failing include those that have electrical connections or a computer within them.
 Electrical malfunctions can lead to glitches in the system that can ultimately lead to injury.

-Unfortunately, technology isn't always designed to the proper extent and may cause mistakes that can potentially harm the user.
+Unfortunately, technology isn’t always designed to the proper extent and may cause mistakes that potentially harm the user.
 Products that have many positives, but can also easily cause injury due to a single glitch, are Robotic Surgical Systems.
 They allow surgeons to limit their hand movement and be more precise.
 Although they are said to have a 3-D high-definition view of the inside of the patient’s body, they do have their risks.
-A lawsuit might arise if the injury was caused by a defect or glitch in the surgical system, a lawsuit may arise.
+A lawsuit might arise if the injury was caused by a defect or glitch in the surgical system.

 Defective products may be defective in their (1) design, (2) manufacturing, or (3) marketing.

 Design defects imply that the product’s design was defective initially.
-This means that all products created with this specific design have a defect within them.
 It is possible that a product can be on the market for quite some time before it causes serious injury.
+This means that all products created with this specific design have flaws.